int08h/blog/content/post/ode-to-a-vyukov-queue.md

 And we see why DV-MPSC taken as a whole is *blocking*: if this inconsistent condition is encountered the algorithm will never deliver elements to the consumer again.
-Even in this broken state individual calls to `push` and `pop` will execute in a finite number of steps however the system **overall** fails to make progress.
+Despite this broken state individual calls to `push` and `pop` will continue to execute in a finite number of steps however the system **overall** fails to make progress.

+## How bad is it really?

+Not so bad.
+Vulnerability is one instruction long.
+In user-mode code how would one get there?

 # Serializable ain't so bad